Paradise, South Australia: Transportation

+Paradise was served by a Municipal Tramways Trust tram line.
+It ceased to operate in 1958 along with almost every other tram line in Adelaide.Curious Adelaide: Why was Adelaide's tram network ripped up in the 1950s?

 Notable people

 Charles James Fox Campbell. grazier and early settler of Adelaide, South Australia, whose name is commemorated in the Adelaide suburb of Campbelltown, South Australia and the municipality, the City of Campbelltown, South Australia.